-Waiver Personal Care: Trended forward from WY 2019 utilizing a 2% multiplier in users; average annual increase in units of 7%; and an average annual rate increase of 2%.
+Waiver Personal Care: Trended forward from WY 2019 utilizing a 2% multiplier in users and an average annual increase in units of 7%.
+With the 2022 rate increase, the average annual rate increase calculates to be 5%.
+However, the State is choosing to use the FY22 2% market basket rate due to the rate increases after the COVID-19 pandemic.
+The State anticipates the reimbursement rates will level out, therefore, chose to use the market basket rate rather than historical projections.
 Using these average annual increases, the average cost per user was projected forward through WY 2027.
 This was figured by multiplying the projected average annual users by projected unit rate, and multiplying that by projected average annual units.